YOULOF2/OpenWater/README.md

 * Pillow

 ## What I want to achieve with the OpenWater project?
-I want to see OpenWater oneday become stable and powerful enough for the normal jow to use
+I want to see OpenWater oneday become stable and powerful enough for the normal joe to use

 ## Contribution
 I encourage the aid of the community and other contributers .